-Many people confide being more afraid of public speaking than they are of death.
-Which is a little disturbing as it essentially implies that if you were at a funeral, you’d prefer to be the person in the casket than the person giving the eulogy!
+Many people confide in being more afraid of public speaking than they are of death.
+This is a little disturbing as it essentially implies that if you were at a funeral, you’d prefer to be the person in the casket than the person giving the eulogy!

 My first ever speaking engagement was at my children’s kindergarten.
 I was so nervous my knees were shaking and my fingers fumbled through the copious notes I kept referring to.
 It’s fair to say I was far more focused myself—and not making a fool of myself—than on the people in the room.
 All two of them.

 It was a humble beginning.
 Since then, I’ve spoken to thousands of audiences (yes, numbers have increased), and I’ve gotten better.
 In fact, I received a standing ovation at the last two keynote speeches I gave – one in Florida, another in Singapore.
 While it would be self-flattering to attribute it to my brilliant insights, the truth is that what I had to say was not anything many had not heard before.

 As I reflected on what brought people to stand up, I realise it’s more likely that I’ve just got more comfortable at simply being myself – speaking more from the heart, and less from the head.